Dying Matters Awareness Week

 Most people haven’t taken care of the practical aspects, which include planning for future care.

 During Dying Matters Week, we lined up many activities at the Hospice where people got involved in and learned more about the emotional and practical issues related to end of life care.

 St Luke's Booth at St Ann's Shopping Centre

 Our specialist clinical and support team was at the shopping centre answering queries from the public about advanced care planning, hospice care, bereavement and more.

 Planning for care

-All through the week, we have interactive activities such as Memory Jars, Bucket Lists, Remembrances, and more, at the hospice.
+All through the week, we had interactive activities such as Memory Jars, Bucket Lists, Remembrances, and more, at the hospice.

-There will also be special information displays and staff will be ready to help you with your concerns and provide information that you need regarding end of life care for you or your loved ones.
+There were special information displays and staff ready to help with concerns and provide information that people needed regarding end of life care.